 But most institutions don’t offer fixed-rate policies.
 And if their tuition rates increase too much, they can expect students to flee.
 According to the National Center for Education Statistics, student retention (returned the next year) among first-time, full-time students enrolled at 4-year public institutions was 80%, with a range from 60% at the least selective institutions (those with open admissions) to 95% at the most selective institutions (those that accept less than 25% of applicants).
 Retention rates for first-time students at 4-year private nonprofit institutions had overall retention rate of 81%, ranging from 64% at the least selective institutions to 97% at the most selective.
 The overall retention rate for first-time students at 4-year private for-profit institutions was 53%.
 At 2-year institutions, the total retention rate for first-time students was 60%.
 It was highest at private for-profit institutions (68%), followed by public institutions and private nonprofit institutions (both 59%).
 The reasons for students not returning run the gamut from family problems and loneliness to academic struggles and a lack of money.

 A service has emerged to rate tuition growth rates.
 It’s very similar to what the Energy Star program does for energy efficient appliances.
-Tuition Heroes™ uses data from the College Affordability and Transparency Center and then calculates the compound annual tuition growth rate (CAGR) over a rolling four year period for all US higher education institutions.
+Tuition Heroes™ uses data from the College Affordability and Transparency Center and then calculates the compound annual tuition growth rate (CAGR) for all US higher education institutions.
 Schools with a CAGR of 2.5% or less are awarded the Tuition Hero™ designation and can receive verified, digital badges recognizing their achievement.
 They also provide the designations for institutions with a fixed-rate tuition policy.
 In 2015, 39% of the more than 3,700 tracked were granted the designation.
 Of that, 26% of public schools and 42% of private schools were Tuition Heroes, raising the question of disparity.

 From 2000 to 2010, funding per pupil at public universities fell by 21%.
 Since 2008, total public funding for higher education has declined by 14.6%.
 In every year from 2001 to 2011, at least a third of states experienced funding cuts and in more than half of those years, two-thirds of states did.